|Posted on January 11, 2017 at 11:25 AM|

 |Posted on November 30, 2015 at 9:05 AM|

-We are proud to announce the appointment of a new Megabyte Class president, Jim Crabtree, of Jefferson City MO.
+As Class President Jim Crabtree, of Jefferson City MO.
 Jim brings a new wave of enthusiasm to the class, and has recently developed a fleet at his local club.
-He will be organizing the class efforts, helping to create and promote new events, and staying up with communication.
+Jim will be organizing the class efforts, helping to create and promote new events, and staying up with communication.
 One of his first tasks is to get a better handle on who owns Megabytes now, where they are, and who is actively sailing.
 We know you are out there, and Jim is the man we need to pull it all together!
 Jim can be contacted via email to [email protected]

 |Posted on May 2, 2014 at 10:15 AM|

-The Megabyte class association is proud to announce that the forum is back up and running.
-As many of you found out, we had a bit of a post date issue when posting to the forum, which has now been resolved.
-This is a great resource for the community to share information, buy and sell parts, and communicate about upcoming events and opportunities.
-Tell your fellow Megabyte sailors, its back!
+The Megabyte class association had its forum hacked but we are trying to get it back up and running.
+As many of you found out, we had a bit of a post date issue when posting.
+This is a great resource for the community to share information, buy and sell parts, and communicate about upcoming events and opportunities. we are working hard to get it back!

 |Posted on August 1, 2013 at 12:15 AM|